polotno-project/polotno-site/docs/demo-full-editor.md

 This a is full demo of canvas editor `Polotno`.
 It have core `Workspace` component and all additional UI components for full features.

-You may want to design your own UI with your own styles and branding and use `Workspace` component for core canvas experience.

 <iframe
     src="https://codesandbox.io/embed/github/polotno-project/polotno-site/tree/source/examples/polotno-demo?fontsize=11&hidenavigation=1&theme=dark&view=preview"
     style={{